Bricks and urbanism in the Indus Valley rise and decline: Insights for the decline

 \section{Insights for the decline}

-Social disruptions at the beginning of the Late phase put an end to religion and trade.
+Social disruptions at the beginning of the Harappan Late phase put an end to religion and trade.
 The changed burial pattern points to a different belief system; additional layers of glaze are used in distinctive pot burials, and glass making and bead drilling techniques were altered.
 Trade with the Swat region ceased and resulted in a decline of shell working.
-This has been interpreted as a disturbance of the elite structure \citep{Ratnagar2000,Kenoyer2006,Nichols2008}.
-Postcranial injuries on excavated skulls point to interpersonal violence among Harappan elites (\citealt{RobbinsSchug2012}, but not Mohenjodaran, \citealt{Kennedy1984}), and some cities were (partly) burned, like Kotdiji, Gumla, Nausharo, or Amri \citep{Possehl2002}.
+All of this has been interpreted as a disturbance of the elite structure by various authors \citep{Ratnagar2000,Kenoyer2006,Nichols2008}.
+Limited evidence points to interpersonal violence among elites, such as postcranial injuries on excavated skulls (Harappa \citep{RobbinsSchug2012}, but not Mohenjodaran \citep{Kennedy1984}), and few cities were (partly) burned, like Kotdiji, Gumla, Nausharo, or Amri \citep{Possehl2002}.

-Could the environmental changes that have been put forward be responsible for the social upheavals?
-Aridity and river relocation seem credible for the Ghaggar Hakra area \citep{Staubwasser2003,Giosan2012}; floods occurred in cities in Sindh: a total of 5~m silt, composed of up to 2~m thick individual deposits in Mohenjodaro shows the consequence of inundations from the middle of the Mature to the end of the Late phase; multiple alternating cultural and silt deposit layers indicate rebuilding and renewed floods in this city \citep{Raikes1964,Pruthi2004}.
+Environmental changes have been put forward as reasons for the social upheavals: Aridity and river relocation long seemed credible for the Ghaggar Hakra area \citep{Staubwasser2003,Giosan2012}, although recent evidence points to possible drying of this river before the Holocene \citep{Sinha2012}.
+On the other hand, floods frequently occurred in cities in Sindh: a total of 5~m silt, composed of up to 2~m thick individual deposits in Mohenjodaro shows the consequence of inundations from the middle of the Mature to the end of the Late phase; multiple alternating cultural and silt deposit layers indicate rebuilding and renewed floods in this city \citep{Raikes1964,Pruthi2004}.
 Even if one ignores the contrasting evidence, the interpretation uncertainties, and the temporal mismatches with the decline period of the suggested environmental factors, there seems to be no environmental reason that could explain the demise of urban centers and relocation of villages from Punjab and Baluchistan.
-Rather, social causes, like an internal political struggle, which lead to the visible change in the Harappan elite system \citep{Kenoyer2005} should be investigated.